SMKrizan/portfolioII/README.md

 # Hello!
 My name is Sara Krizan.

-## I am a full-stack web developer and project manager.
-This is [my portfolio](https://smkrizan-portfolio.herokuapp.com/).
+## I am a full-stack web developer and project manager and this is my [portfolio of work](https://smkrizan-portfolio.herokuapp.com/).

 ### Table of Contents:
 - [Languages & Technologies](#languages-technologies)